hacks-guide/Guide-WiiU/docs/aroma/finalizing-setup.md

 ## Pretendo Network

-Pretendo is a replacement service for the Nintendo Network, which brings back online services as they are set to be discontinued.
+Pretendo is a replacement service for the Nintendo Network, which brings back online services as they are now discontinued.
 It also revives the Miiverse service, via juxtaposition.
 The official guide can be found [here](https://pretendo.network/docs/install/wiiu).

 ## Booting Tiramisu (optional)